Susan Kelly

 For a long time I lived in Cambridge, which was an experience I plan to write about shortly.
 I’ve always thought that if you stood in the middle of Harvard Square, sooner or later everyone you’d ever known or heard of would pass through your field of vision.

-My novels to date, all of which have as their protagonist a crime reporter named Liz Connors, are The Gemini Man, The Summertime Soldiers, Trail of the Dragon, Until Proven Innocent, And Soon I’ll Come to Kill You, and Out of the Darkness.
+My novels to date, all of which have as their protagonist a crime writer named Liz Connors, are The Gemini Man, The Summertime Soldiers, Trail of the Dragon, Until Proven Innocent, And Soon I’ll Come to Kill You, and Out of the Darkness.
 The Gemini Man received an Anthony Award nomination for Best First Novel of 1985.
 My non-fiction book is The Boston Stranglers.
 I’ve also done articles for The Writer and other publications, including Folklore, The African American Review, and the Japanese edition of Penthouse.
 My short stories appear in Sisters in Crime I and Sisters in Crime III.

 The Boston Stranglers is now available from Blackstone as an audio book.
 You can listen to a sample at www.blackstoneaudio.com.
 The updated paperback of the book can be purchased from the publisher, Kensington Books, or through Amazon or one of the other online booksellers.
 If it isn't available on the shelves at your local bookstore, they can order it for you.